13 Best Keyboards for Your Home Office

 Choosing the right keyboard for your WFH setup is important for productivity and ergonomics.
 It can also be challenging: many keyboards have the same size and types of keys but have important yet subtle differences.
 These differences include the angling of the keys, the space between the keyboard and certain macro buttons, and if the keyboard is usable for gaming or purely for work.

 A keyboard can pay great dividends over time.
-It keeps your fingers and wrists comfortable and healthy you can produce better quality work.
-This will make you a more effective home worker.
+It keeps your fingers and wrists comfortable and healthy which will enable you to produce better quality work.
 When selecting a keyboard you will need to consider the ergonomic nature, the keyboard’s layout, and whether it is wired or wireless.
 There are other things to consider but they are of lesser importance.
-For example, if you will play games with your keyboard you might want to think about gaming functions and technology in particular.
-Likewise, you may want to consider costs.
+For example, if you will play games with your keyboard you might want to think about gaming functions and gaming technology in particular (i.e. built-in scrolling mouse or dedicated gaming keys).
+Likewise, you may want to consider the costs.
 A cheap keyboard that is good quality can start around $25.
 A premium keyboard can cost upwards of $100.
 Given how long you can keep and use a keyboard (i.e. years) it is an investment worth making.

 The best keyboards for working from home will be ones that allows you to type efficiently while naturally matching your typing style and ergonomic positioning.
 We reviewed dozens of keyboards to bring you the best keyboards for working from home.

 Here are the best keyboards for working from home: